riyazriya010/riyazriya010/README.md

 ##### software Developer
 <img src="https://media.giphy.com/media/p4NLw3I4U0idi/giphy.gif" align="right" width="300" height="200">

-- ♑  I'm currently working on e-learning project
+- ♑ I’m passionate about building scalable web applications and open to exciting full-stack development roles.
 - 👨‍💻  I'm looking to learn more about the Development
 - 🎫 Ask me About Development
 - 🤔 I’m looking for help with Placements in Best StartUp